LearningLocker/docs/postman.md

 - [api/v1/exports](https://www.getpostman.com/collections/66623276d9f0c88b06dd)
 - [api/v1/reports](https://www.getpostman.com/collections/c6632fc8938c418492be)

+> You can import a collection file.
+Click on the 'Import' button on the top bar, and paste a URL (use the links above) to the collection, or the collection JSON itself, and click 'Import'.

 ## Environment
 We recommend that you use a [Postman Environment](https://www.getpostman.com/docs/environments) to utilise our collections.
 Each of your environments need the variables below.